 Look out for wildlife on Rapti beach & the dam side

 My favourite part of staying in Sauraha was spotting wildlife.
-It was like playing a really life game of Where’s Wally? but it was Where’s rhino? lol.
+It was like playing a real-life game of Where’s Wally? but it was Where’s Rhino? lol.

 One evening, not one but three all came out to play!
 It was amazing seeing them roaming free in the wild.
-It was magical moments I’ll treasure for a lifetime.
+It was a magical moment I’ll treasure for a lifetime.